-111. Bemboka Football Ground/Colombo Park.
-The Football Ground is below the Highway on the Bega side of the town, with trees and the river running beside it providing good birdwatching opportunities.
+- 112. Bemboka Recreation Ground/Colombo Park.
+The Recreation/Football Ground is below the Highway on the Bega side of the town, with trees and the river running beside it providing good birdwatching opportunities.
 Although tempting to cross it, the timbers of the old highway bridge behind the picnic table area are unsafe.
-At the scoreboard end of the oval a 1.5 km circular walking track has being developed by local groups to take walkers across the river into a reserve with existing and new vegetation.
+However towards the scoreboard end of the oval a 1.5 km circular walking track has been developed by the local Landcare group to take walkers across the river into a reserve with existing and new vegetation.
 Sacred Kingfisher, Jacky Winter, Diamond Firetail, Scarlet Robin, platypus.
-W. P. B. T. C.

-112. Cemetery and Travelling Stock Reserve (TSR).
+W. P. B. T. C. - 113.
+Cemetery and Travelling Stock Reserve (TSR).
 About 600 metres on the highway east from the Football Ground is the Cemetery and the adjoining TSR where parking is plentiful.
 Walk through and behind the cemetery and to the far end of the TSR for bush species.
-It is hoped this area will be linked to the Football Ground walk in time.
+It is hoped this area will be linked to the Recreation Ground walk in time.
 Leaden Flycatcher, Buff-rumped Thornbill, Scarlet Robin.
-W.

-113. Bird Route No 2.
+W. - 114.
+Bird Route No 2.
 A self-guided 22 km drive can be downloaded from www.fscb.org.au with a bird list.
-Yellow-rumped, Yellow Thornbill and Buff-rumped Thornbill, Double-barred Finch.

-114. Buckleys Rd and Buckleys Ridge Road.
+Yellow-rumped, Yellow Thornbill and Buff-rumped Thornbill, Double-barred Finch. - 115.
+Buckleys Rd and Buckleys Ridge Road.
 Turn off the Highway into Buckleys Road, 7.2 km from Bemboka, then left, a short road ending in a cul-de-sac.
 Good for roadside birdwatching.
-Dusky Woodswallow, Jacky Winter, Yellow Thornbill, Diamond Firetail.

-115. Pipers Memorial Lookout, South East Forests National Park.
+Dusky Woodswallow, Jacky Winter, Yellow Thornbill, Diamond Firetail. - 115.
+Pipers Memorial Lookout, South East Forests National Park.
 At the top of Brown Mountain is the western boundary of the Bega Valley Shire, 9 km of steep winding road from Bemboka.
-From the lookout, 'on a clear day you can see forever' or follow the boardwalk approx 120 metres to the next lookout.
-Return by a short but steep bush track or via the boardwalk.
+From the lookout, 'on a clear day you can see forever' or follow the.
 White-browed Scrubwren, Brown Thornbill, Superb Lyrebird.
-W. P. T.

-116. Rutherford Creek, South East Forests National Park.
-Directly opposite Pipers Lookout is a signposted dirt road to Rutherford Creek.
-Usually OK for vehicles, or easily walked, this winds down about a kilometre with a left hand deviation to a picnic spot, or further on to a parking area from where a steep but short (40 metre) walk leads down into the rainforest gully on to a boarded walk through ferns and aged moss-laden trees with occasional constructed bridges and steps.
-Olive Whistler, Pilotbird, Rose Robin.
-W. D. P. T.
+W. P. T. - 117.
+Rutherford Creek, South East Forests National Park.
+This track is now closed.
+Wander around at the top of the track for possible sightings of, or more certainly calls, from Olive Whistler, Pilotbird, Rose Robin.